Privacy Policy

 We offer you the opportunity to apply to us (e.g. by email, post or via online application form).
 Below we will inform you about the scope, purpose and use of your personal data collected as part of the application process.
 We assure you that the collection, processing and use of your data is carried out in accordance with applicable data protection law and all other legal provisions and that your data will be treated as strictly confidential.

-9.1.1.)
+10.1.1.)
 Scope and purpose of data collection

 If you send us an application, we will process your associated personal data (e.g. contact and communication data, application documents, notes from job interviews, etc.) insofar as this is necessary to decide on the establishment of an employment relationship.
 The legal basis for this is Section 26 of the new Federal Data Protection Act under German law (initiation of an employment relationship), Art.
 6 Para.
 1 lit. b GDPR (general contract initiation) and – if you have given your consent – Art.
 6 Para.
 1 lit. a GDPR.
-You can revoke your consent at any time.
-Your personal data will only be passed on within our company to people who are involved in processing your application.

-9.1.2.)
+10.1.2.)
 Data retention period

-9.1.3.)
+10.1.3.)
 Inclusion in the applicant pool

+If we do not make you a job offer, we may be able to add you to our applicant pool.
+Inclusion in the applicant pool is based solely on your express consent (Article 6, Paragraph 1, Letter a of GDPR).
 The data from the applicant pool will be irrevocably deleted no later than two years after consent has been given.